Skip to Content

 • This marks the start/end of a complete perihelion precession cycle

-Diagram showing perihelion precession across future millennia, with 1246 AD marking when December solstice aligned with perihelion
+Diagram showing perihelion precession across future millennia, with the epoch when December solstice aligned with perihelion

 Connection to Climate